SamShtram/SRS/README.md

 This is the Shelter Recognition System, IN the event of a weather emergency all you have to do is open the app and input your location to retrieve the 10 closest shelters to you

+WE WERE ONLY ABLE TO COLLECT DATA FOR THE MIDDLE ATLANTIC REGION OF THE UNITED STATES FOR THE SAKE OF A PROPER TEST SAMPLE.
+PROJECT CAN BE SCALED FOR THE ENTIRE WORLD!!!
 HOW TO RUN:

 CLONE THE REPOSITORY USING GITHUB VIRTUAL DESKTOP OR ANY TYPE OF COMMAND LINE INTERFACE.
 We used gitbash for this.